Sick Leave & Disability

 While you are on sick leave, your school board will continue to deduct pension contributions from your salary, and you will be credited pension service for this period.

-If you are receiving disability benefits from the Income Continuance Plan or the Saskatchewan Teachers’ Superannuation Plan, you will be credited pension service for that portion of your teaching time that you are in receipt of the disability benefit.
+If you are receiving disability benefits from the Teachers' Long-Term Disability Plan or the Saskatchewan Teachers’ Superannuation Plan, you will be credited pension service for that portion of your teaching time that you are in receipt of the disability benefit.
 You are not required to make pension contributions while you are receiving disability benefits from either of these plans.